-When we talk about the fashion industry, fashion designers are at the forefront of the latest trends and styles — playing an artistic role by planning, designing, creating, and manufacturing clothing for various purposes.
+Fashion designers are at the forefront of the latest trends and styles — playing an artistic role by planning, designing, creating, and manufacturing clothing for various purposes.

-1. What do Fashion Designers Do?
+1. What Do Fashion Designers Do?

-2. Major Duties and Tasks of a Fashion Designer
+2. Major Duties and Tasks of A Fashion Designer

 Maintain awareness of current local and global fashion trends.

 Illustrate concepts through specification drawings and by producing storyboards.